 Washing Your Dog's Water Bowl

-Most dog owners rinse and refill their dog's water bowl daily because, well, it's just water.
+Most dog owners rinse and refill their dog's water bowl daily without extra cleaning because, well, it's just water.
 But in reality, water can collect and house a variety of pathogens, from mold and yeast to Salmonella and E. coli.
 Because of this, it's recommended that you wash and sanitize your dog's water bowl every day or close to it.

 Pro Tip: Owning several bowls is useful so you always have a clean one for your pup while you're washing others.